Norahkh/pdsnd_github/README.md

 Bikeshare project

 ### Description
-Using what I have learned about Python and Panda on Udacity course
+Describe what your project is about and what it does

 ### Files used
 chicago.csv